kilpkonn/msc-thesis/main.typ

 Rust has two kinds of algebraic types: _structures_ (also referred as `struct`s) and _enumerations_ (also referred as `enum`s).
 Structures are product types, and enumerations are sum types.
-Each of them comes with their own type constructors.
+Each of them comes with their own data constructors.
-Structures have one type constructor that takes arguments for all of its fields.
+Structures have one constructor that takes arguments for all of its fields.
-Enumerations have one type constructor for each of their variants.
+Enumerations have one constructor for each of their variants.

 Both of them are shown in @rust-type-constructor.